johnpc/jpc-wedding/README.md

 3. Deploy automatically

 Alternative deployment options:

 - [Netlify](https://netlify.com)
 - [AWS Amplify](https://aws.amazon.com/amplify/)
 - Any static hosting service

 ## RSVP Form Integration

-The RSVP form is currently a static form.
-To make it functional, you'll need to:
+The RSVP form is integrated with Google Sheets to store responses.
+This allows you to:

-1. Set up a backend service (e.g., Formspree, Netlify Forms, or custom API)
-2. Add form submission handling in the React component
-3. Configure email notifications for new RSVPs
+1. Collect guest responses in real-time
+2. Track attendance, dietary restrictions, and special messages
+3. Export data for wedding planning purposes

+### Setting Up the RSVP Form

+To set up the Google Sheets integration:

+1. Create a Google Cloud project and enable the Google Sheets API
+2. Create a service account and download the credentials JSON file
+3. Save the credentials file as `wedding-466018-ad374378e97f.json` in the project root
+4. Run the setup script: `node scripts/setup-sheets.js`
+5. Follow the instructions in `RSVP-SETUP.md` for detailed setup steps

+For more information, see [RSVP-SETUP.md](./RSVP-SETUP.md).

 ## Browser Support